Quintus Caecilius Metellus Macedonicus: Politics

 In 133 BC, he gave a speech attacking Tiberius Gracchus regarding that tribune's plan to bypass the traditional prerogative of the senate and keep the vast fortune of the recently deceased Attalus III of Pergamon under the control of the Plebeian Assembly.
 Attalus had bequeathed his kingdom to the people of Rome.

 Metellus was elected censor in 131 BC, boldly pledging to halt the growing degradation of Roman custom.
 In a speech which he delivered at his appointment, he proposed that matrimony was to be mandatory for all citizens, in order to put an end to the libertine behaviour then already widespread.
 A century later Augustus caused this speech to be read at the Senate and published as an edict for the knowledge and regeneration of the Roman People.
 His moralizing efforts awakened strong popular opposition, led by the tribune Gaius Atinius Labeo Macerio whom he had previously expelled from the Senate.
 He was almost killed by the mob on the Tarpeian Rock.

 Later there were some disagreements between him and Scipio Aemilianus, but he never lost sight of the merits of this adversary, whose death he mourned, ordering his sons to transport Aemilianus' body to the crematory pyre.

-Celebrated for his eloquence and his taste for the Arts, he died in 116/115 BC.
-He was generally respected as the paradigm of the fortunate Roman, for from an illustrious birth he united all manner of civil and military honours and left a large family of four sons, of whom one was then consul, two had already been and one would be soon.
-His two sons-in-law, Publius Cornelius Scipio Nasica and Gaius Servilius Vatia would also attain the consulship.
+He died in 116/115 BC.
+Contemporary and later sources describe him as a prominent Roman who held numerous civil and military offices and had a large family of four sons who attained consulship his two sons-in-law, Publius Cornelius Scipio Nasica and Gaius Servilius Vatia would also attain the consulship.